roshanchimane/MusicDatabaseAnalysis_Project/README.md

     Run the SQL queries in your database client to generate insights.
 Modify queries as needed to explore different aspects of the dataset.

-#Contributing

-    Feel free to submit issues or pull requests to enhance this analysis.